kachingasilwimba/Comprehensive-exam/README.md

  Integrating EOFs into Machine Learning Algorithms to Emulate Climate Land Model
  --------------------------
  This respository provides the code for the comprehensive exam computing artifact in Computing Ph.D. (data science) at Boise State University.
-The code emulates and analyze Climate Land Model version 5 (CLM5) output using machine learaning, neural networks and empirical orthogal fucntional analysis.
+The code emulates and analyze Climate Land Model version 5 (CLM5) output using machine learaning, neural networks and empirical orthogal fucntional analysis (Soil Moisture)
+.

  Requirements